I pray you are well. Here are some updates to share with you.

-The Family Catechism program begins again on Sunday September 22nd.
+· The Family Catechism program began again on Sunday September 22nd.
 “Catechism” means teaching – particularly the teachings of Jesus.
-This program essentially allows families and their children of all ages to come together and enjoy fun and games as the children are separated into different age groups to play and learn more about their Catholic faith.
+This program allows families and their children of all ages to come together and enjoy fun and games as the children are separated into different age groups to play and learn more about their Catholic faith.
 It is a beautiful program that lets everyone enjoy time together and come closer to God at the same time.
-Do you have children you’d like to know Christ better?
-Do you want to meet other parents who want to follow God?
-Would you like your children to make friends with families who are also trying to follow the teachings of Jesus?
-If so, you will want to try attending this program.
-Those who attend are very kind and welcoming, and would be happy to have you join.
-I am also present and offer confessions or chat with anyone who wants to speak to a priest during the time the program runs.
-It is usually twice a month on Sundays running from 2:30-4 PM or so.
+It is usually twice a month on Sundays running from 2 - 4 PM or so.
 After, some families stay for the 4 PM Mass.
 This year, most of the gatherings will take place at Immaculate Heart of Mary school.
-The upcoming dates are September 22nd, October 6th and 27th, and November 10th and 24th.
+The upcoming dates are November 10th and 24th.
 Please invite other families or friends to join us!

 We’ve recently made brown scapulars available, and ran out quickly.
 We may order more.
 Look up the brown scapular, and I encourage you strongly to prayerfully consider having one and being enrolled in the brown scapular, a powerful way to be close to Jesus and Mary.
 Information can be found here: https://www.sistersofcarmel.com/brown-scapular-information.php